lntran26/ConfuseNN/ImaGene/README.md

 ### Notes
 While not explicitly run, step 2,3,4 depends on `scripts/ImaGene_scramble.py`, which is the modified version of the original `ImaGene.py` [file](https://github.com/mfumagalli/ImaGene/blob/master/ImaGene.py).
-This modified version contains the method necessary to perform our permutation tests on the ImaGene CNN (under the `scramble()` method that we added).
+This modified version contains the method necessary to perform our permutation tests on the ImaGene CNN (under the `scramble()` method that we added starting at line #415).